yamamaya/RSA16/README.md

 RSA16 is a minimalistic implementation of RSA encryption using only 16-bit keys.
 It is highly insecure by modern cryptographic standards but may be useful in situations where minimal security is preferable to no security at all.

+All internal calculations are simple and 32-bit or less, no additional math libraries are required, easy to port.

 ## Features

 - 16-bit RSA key generation